aiilma/captcha-decoder-clientside/README.md

 12-01-2019 (inactive)

-It's an old freelance order | script's clientside part for a decoding captchas
+It's an old freelance order | script's clientside part for a decoding captchas (as a chrome extension)